SaadiaJameel/co528-rest-service-application/README.md

 2. If the service app is up and running you can test the REST service using postman using the following API calls.

+   The base path to the api calls is `http://localhost:9090/social-media/users`